RECCAP2-ocean/RECCAP2-ocean.github.io/other_resources.md

 ---

 ## RECCAP2-ocean regions
-A netCDF file with regional masks is available [here](https://github.com/RECCAP2-ocean/shared-resources/raw/master/regions/reccap2ocean_regions.nc){:target="_blank"}.
+A netCDF file with regional masks is available at https://github.com/RECCAP2-ocean/shared-resources/raw/master/regions/reccap2ocean_regions.nc

 We have used the biomes of Fay and McKinley to divide the basins into subregions.
 The areas where FM14 does not have data have been ingested by the neighboring biome or a new distinct biome has been added, as noted in the figure below.